-Our board of directors suspended the quarterly common dividend commencing with the first quarter dividend that would have been paid in April 2020.
-The resumption in quarterly common dividends will be determined by our board of directors after considering our projected taxable income, obligations under our financing agreements, expected capital requirements, and risks affecting our business.
+Our board of directors suspended our quarterly common dividend commencing with the first quarter dividend that would have been paid in April 2020.
+The payment of future dividends, including a quarterly common dividend, will be determined by our board of directors after considering our projected taxable income, obligations under our financing agreements, expected capital requirements, and risks affecting our business.